 Robin, formerly an RAF aerobatics pilot, has incurred the displeasure of the Air Ministry by a dangerous breach of the King's Regulations.
 Despite credible service in France, he finds himself cooling his heels in Training Command -- and falling in love with a girl from the Salvation Army.

-Meanwhile, across the channel Klaudia, a naïve recruit to the Luftwaffe Women's Auxilliary, is about to grow up.
+Meanwhile, across the channel Klaudia, a naïve recruit to the Luftwaffe Women's Auxiliary, is about to grow up.

 Based on actual events and eye-witness accounts, Where Eagles Never Flew shows you the Battle of Britain from both sides of the Channel through the eyes of pilots, staff and the women they loved.